-- 1 What is Hardware-Accelerated GPU Scheduling
+- What is Hardware-Accelerated GPU Scheduling and How it Works

-- 4 Closing words
+- Closing Words

-What is Hardware-Accelerated GPU Scheduling
+What is Hardware-Accelerated GPU Scheduling and How it Works

-Since the GPU will now manage its own VRAM, it eliminates the overhead time of communication with the OS, resulting in faster response rates from the GPU.
+Since the GPU will now manage its own vRAM, it eliminates the overhead time of communication with the OS, resulting in faster response rates from the GPU.

 Read Microsoft’s blog post to learn more about the feature.

-Enable Hardware-Accelerated GPU Scheduling through the Settings app
+Enable Hardware-Accelerated GPU Scheduling using Settings App

 You can now play games on your PC with optimal performance.
 However, note that this would consume more power.
-If you wish to switch it off, click on the slider again.

 Enable Hardware-Accelerated GPU Scheduling using Registry Editor

-- Reboot your PC for the changes to take effect.
+Restart the computer for the changes to take effect.

 After the computer reboots, you will find that Hardware-Accelerated GPU Scheduling has been enabled.

-In case you need to turn it off in the future, return to the same location within the Registry Editor and change the Value Data of HwSchMode to 1.
+In case you need to turn it off in the future, return to the same location within the Registry Editor and change the Value Data of “HwSchMode” to 1.
 This, too, will require a reboot.